spirali/orco/docs/userguide/getting-started.md

 The database with computation results is represented by a `Runtime`, which receives a path to a database file where the results will be stored.
 In this chapter, we use a default 'job runner' that executes task locally.
-It is spawned automatically on demand by the runtime, so no further action is needed.
+It is spawned automatically by the runtime, so no further action is needed.

+As a database backend, you can use all databases supported by [SqlAlchemy](https://docs.sqlalchemy.org).
+For this text we will use SQLite, as it does not need any configuration.

 ```python